 When using photoshop, once you have finished your edit, you just save and close and it will appear back in Lightroom as a new file.
 You could then edit this further in Lightroom before exporting.

-HDR Merge – The Merge by HDR option is great for when you have taken bracketed shots or various images at different exposures, so as to capture as much detail as possible in the highlights, shadows and mid tones.
+The Merge by HDR option is great for when you have taken bracketed shots or various images at different exposures, so as to capture as much detail as possible in the highlights, shadows and mid-tones.
 Using the HDR option in Lightroom you can then merge these images to show as much detail as possible in your final image.
 Once you have finished the merge you can then further edit the sliders to get the final look you are after.

-Panorama Merge – The panorama merge is another tool allowing you to create a wider or taller image out of lots of other images that wasn’t otherwise possible.
+The panorama merge is another tool allowing you to create a wider or taller image out of lots of other images that weren’t otherwise possible.

 The map in Lightroom is a great place for seeing where you took all your photos.
 If you have GPS tagging on your photos they will show on the map where you took them.
 You can also add or change the location of your photos in the library metadata options.